Change City

 In order to ensure our reporting is neutral, unbiased and fair, we do not permit overlap between our advertising and editorial departments.
 Sponsored posts (i.e. posts paid for by advertisers) are clearly marked as such and are not subject to review by senior or managing editors.

-We do not provide biased editorial coverage to advertisers or clients.
+Sponsorship does not influence editorial decisions and we do not provide biased editorial coverage to advertisers or clients.

 We do not accept payment for our coverage or reviews of festivals, concerts, events or restaurants.
 That said, we are often invited to attend festivals, concerts and other events free of charge.
 Sometimes, complimentary food and beverage will be provided at such events.
 While we may decide to accept complimentary passes and tickets on a case-by-case basis, we will not accept payment for the final article or review.

-We do not show our completed reports to sources–including those in government or policing–before they are published.
+We do not show our completed reports to sources (including those in government or policing) before they are published.
 Any request to see or review a completed article prior to publication will be promptly denied.
 That said, we may show sources their direct quotes in the interest of fact-checking.

 Opinion Pieces